20 week scan: Your gender scan guide

 - Patau's syndrome, or T13

-In some very rare but serious cases it might be that there is no treatment available and there is a risk of death to your baby during or soon after pregnancy.
-If your scan does indicate a potential problem, you may be asked to attend further scans and tests.
+Most scans show that the baby seems to be developing as expected1, but if your scan does indicate a potential problem, you may be asked to attend further scans and tests.
+In some very rare but serious cases it might be that there is no treatment available and there is a risk of death to your baby during pregnancy or soon after birth1,2.

-If you have questions about your scan or your scan results, speak to your midwife.
-Alternatively, the Aptaclub Careline is also staffed by trained midwives who will be happy to talk through any concerns.
+If you have questions about your scan or your scan results, speak to your midwife or healthcare professional.